sustech-topology/TopCap/README.md

 Further discussions of TopCap are involved in
 - [observation_dimension](observation_dimension.ipynb) illustrates how dimension influences time delay embedding and persistent diagrams.
 Notice that: the newest version does not contain this part.
 - [observation_dimension_plot](observation_dimension_plot.ipynb) includes parameters and graph in the discussion section.
 Notice that: the newest version does not contain this part.

-### Drawing

-This repository contains a suite of Python scripts for analyzing time series data through time delay embeddings.
-The tools provided here focus on visualizing the geometry of embedded data, characterizing the dynamical properties via PCA eigenvalues, and quantifying topological features (persistent homology) as a function of embedding parameters.
-These scripts are particularly useful for studying complex signals (e.g., audio or other sequential data) by revealing hidden structures and dynamical invariants.